PedroHCouto/Projects-Udacity-Data-Engineer-Nanodegree/4_Data_Lake_with_Spark/README.md

 </details>

 ## Goal
-The project's goal is use Apache Spark locally as well as in a AWS EMR Cluster in order to process data in small and big sizes.
+The project's goal is to use Apache Spark locally as well as in a AWS EMR Cluster in order to process data both in small and big sizes.
 ---
 ## About the project

-The project takes place as a simulation of a Spark + Data Lake Solution for raw data processing purpose of a fictional music streaming startup called Sparkify.
+The project takes place as a simulation of a Spark + Data Lake Solution for the raw data processing purpose of fictional music streaming startup called Sparkify.

-The Cloud Data Lake allows to store high amount of data, regarding its type (structured or not).
-It also costs less when compared with on-premise storage system and brings the AWS expertise for management and security.
+The Cloud Data Lake allows to storage a high amount of data, regarding its type (structured or not).
+It also costs less when compared with an on-premise storage system and brings the AWS expertise for management and security.
 Spark brings flexibility, lower costs, and power to process and analyse big data in any steps that should be necessary.

-**So in this project both tools will are used to read data from a S3 bucket, process it in order to create fact and dimensions tables, and load it back to the desired S3 bucket where it will be available for any analytical team!**
+**So in this project both tools will are used to read data from an S3 bucket, process it in order to create fact and dimensions tables, and load it back to the desired S3 bucket where it will be available for any analytical team!**

 ---
 ## Data